mbj/stratosphere/README.md

 All of the resources and resource properties are auto-generated from JSON files and are placed in `library-gen/`.
 The `gen/` directory contains the auto-generator code and the JSON model files.
-To build the library, you first need to auto-generate these models (in the future, we may add the output directly in this repo).

-To build the library, just run the very short `build.sh` script.
+We include the `library-gen/` directory in git so the build process is simplified.
+To build `library-gen` from scratch and then build all of `stratosphere`, just run the very short `build.sh` script.

+In the future, it would be great to not have to include the auto-generated code in git.

+Also, there is a file called `scraper.py` that scrapes a given CloudFormation resource documentation page to produce the JSON model.
+It isn't perfect, but it helps a lot.